diffix/reference/docs/led-issues.md

 2. The isolating condition might be in different places in the execution plan (`A or (I and J)` versus `(I and J) or A`.
 If the victim matches condition A, then in the first case the LE combination is not observed, whereas in the second case it is.
 3. The isolating conditions might not be together (`A or (I and J)` is equivalent to `(A or I) and (A or J)`.

-### Which LE conditions do we need to detect?
+### Must sometimes override query execution plan to understand LE conditions

-As it so happens, we don't necessarily need to detect all LE conditions.
-We only need to detect them when a fix is required.

-For instance, consider a first derivative diff attack where the attacker wants to learn the value for column `col` for a victim that can be isolated with I. `col` has values A, B, C, ...
+Consider a first derivative diff attack where the attacker wants to learn the value for column `col` for a victim that can be isolated with I. `col` has values A, B, C, ...
 Assume that the victim has value A, and that none of the values are low count.

-The right side answers can be obtained with a single query:
+The left-side query would be:

 ```
+SELECT col_attribute,       -- A, B, C, ...
-SELECT col, count(*)
+       count(*)
 FROM tab
+WHERE col_isolate <> X      -- not I
 GROUP BY 1
 ```

-The left side outputs are obtained with a sequence of queries like this:
+And the right side as:

 ```
-SELECT count(*) FROM tab WHERE A and not I
-SELECT count(*) FROM tab WHERE B and not I
+SELECT col_attribute,      -- A, B, C
+       count(*)
-SELECT count(*) FROM tab WHERE C and not I
+FROM tab
-...
+GROUP BY 1
 ```

 The attacker is looking for the following histogram: